felipezarco/responser/README.md

 }
 ```

-An example of unsucessful response would be:
+An example of unsuccessful response would be:

 ```javascript
 import { Request, Response } from 'express'